 C. Robustness tests: Average marginal component effects (AMCE)

-Figure C1: Average marginal component effect (AMCE) of beer attribute, by party
+Figure C1.
+Average marginal component effect (AMCE) of beer attribute, by party

-Note: Conjoint estimates with 95% confidence intervals.
+Note: Conjoint estimates with 95 per cent confidence intervals.
 AMCEs estimated from Model 2 in Appendix B.

-Figure C2: Average marginal component effect (AMCE) of beer attribute, conditional on other candidate attributes (interaction models), by party
+Figure C2.
+Average marginal component effect (AMCE) of beer attribute, conditional on other candidate attributes (interaction models), by party

-Note: Conjoint estimates with 95% confidence intervals.
-AMCEs estimated from interaction models (first two rows are based on a model interacting cultural consumption with candidate gender attribute, next two rows based on a model interacting cultural consumption with candidate education attribute, and so on).
+Note: Conjoint estimates with 95 per cent confidence intervals.
+AMCEs estimated from interaction models (the first two rows are based on a model interacting cultural consumption with candidate gender attribute, the next two rows are based on a model interacting cultural consumption with candidate education attribute, and so on).

 D. Alternative dependent variable (party vote probability)

-In this appendix, we present extended results with party vote probability as the alternative dependent variable (i.e. the probability of voting for the respondents’ preferred party if candidate 1 or candidate 2, respectively, becomes party leader).
-The probability is measured on a scale from 0% to 100%, thus respondents were not forced to choose between the two candidates but could for instance indicate a 100% party vote probability for both candidates, even if they like one candidate more than another but are still sure to vote for the party again.
-By focusing on party vote probability, we may therefore be able to better predict whether the respondent’s preferences towards a candidate’s cultural consumption attribute bears potential for changes in voting behaviour.
+In this appendix, we present extended results with party vote probability as the alternative dependent variable (that is, the probability of voting for the respondents’ preferred party if candidate 1 or candidate 2, respectively, becomes party leader).
+The probability is measured on a scale from 0 per cent to 100 per cent, thus respondents were not forced to choose between the two candidates but could for instance indicate a 100 per cent party vote probability for both candidates, even if they like one candidate more than another but are still sure to vote for the party again.
+By focusing on party vote probability, we may therefore be able to better predict whether the respondent’s preferences towards a candidate’s cultural consumption attribute bear potential for changes in voting behaviour.
 While the measure provides us information about whether the respondents would vote for the party again, it does not tell us anything about which alternative option the respondents would choose instead.
 Nevertheless, we gain some valuable insights from looking into this alternative dependent variable.

 First, we find very similar patterns as with our main dependent variable (party leader choice): Radical right voters clearly stand out with the highest party vote probabilities for candidates claiming to enjoy drinking beer (working-class cultural consumption).
-Second, the AMCEs comparing the effects of the beer attribute relative to the classical music/wine attribute are slightly less clear-cut than in the main analysis with the choice-variable.
-We show that this reflects an extraordinarily high degree of partisan loyalty among radical right voters, who are willing to vote for the party even if a candidate enjoying classical music and wine becomes party leader.
-Third, when looking at vote switching, we show that the beer attribute still decreases the likelihood of vote switching among radical right voters (vote likelihood lower than 50%, or alternatively 33%), and depending on which threshold we look at, also among some other parties.
+Second, the AMCEs comparing the effects of the beer attribute relative to the classical music/wine attribute are slightly less clear-cut than in the main analysis with the choice variable.
+We show that this reflects an extraordinarily high degree of partisan loyalty among radical right voters, who are willing to vote for the party even if a candidate who enjoys classical music and wine becomes party leader.
+Third, when looking at vote switching, we show that the beer attribute still decreases the likelihood of vote switching among radical right voters (vote likelihood lower than 50 per cent, or alternatively 33 per cent), and depending on which threshold we look at, also among some other parties.